JewishGen Online Worldwide Burial Registry (JOWBR)

 The JewishGen Online Worldwide Burial Registry (JOWBR) is a project to document online all extant Jewish cemetery and burial records, worldwide.
 This goal may never be fully achieved, but the results to date and its continuing progress represent an amazing resource for all genealogists seeking to document Jewish family history.

-To date, more than two million records have been transcribed and uploaded for free use.
-These records are from all over the world, many from countries you would anticipate such as Germany, Poland, the US, and Australia, and others you might not expect, such as Congo, Zimbabwe, China, Myanmar, and Peru.
+To date, more than 3.3 million records have been transcribed and uploaded for free use.
+These records come from cemeteries in 128 countries all over the world, many from countries you would anticipate such as Germany, Poland, the US, and Australia, and others you might not expect, such as Congo, Zimbabwe, China, Myanmar, and Peru.

 To search the JOWBR records, including those SFBAJGS has contributed, go to: https://www.jewishgen.org/databases/Cemetery/

 The members of SFBAJGS have already added more than 30,000 local Bay Area records from local cemeteries to JOWBR.
 We have transcribed the records at Home of Peace Cemetery, Hills of Eternity Cemetery, and Salem Memorial Park, all in Colma, California.
 We are now working on Eternal Home Cemetery in Colma, and Home of Peace Cemetery in San Jose, California.
 In addition to contributing these records to JOWBR, we also give copies of the digitized records to the cemeteries from which the written records came.
 In some cases, these transcribed records are the first digital records these cemeteries have for their early burials.

 We are in the process of transcribing about 30,000 records from Sinai Memorial Chapel in San Francisco, which has handled burials in many of the Bay Area cemeteries, and a number of burials in other cities in the U.S. and elsewhere.